tonaljs/tonal/modules/array/README.md

 <a name="map"></a>

 ## map(fn, arr) ⇒ <code>Array</code>
-Map an array with a function.
+Return a new array with the elements mapped by a function.
 Basically the same as the JavaScript standard `array.map` but with two enhacements:

 - Arrays can be expressed as strings (see [asArr])
 - This function can be partially applied.
 This is useful to create _mapped_ versions of single element functions.
 For an excellent introduction of